Five Dollar Wrench

 I kept shopping.

-I found a moderately functional typewriter and a lamp.
-A funky old gooseneck lamp.
-Sturdy, metal, adjustable, and I chose to ignore things that last word might remind me o...
+I found a moderately functional typewriter and a funky old gooseneck lamp.
+It was adjustable, and I chose to ignore things that word might remind me o...

 I found a cheap file cabinet at a hardware store.
-I had to borrow a truck to get it home.
-I was halfway back to the house when I got the next text.
+I was halfway home when I got the next text.

 "Homemade Tomato Sauce!
-Raisin Bagels.
-Raisin Fudgy Baps!"
+Raisin Bread.
+Raisin Fudgy Bread!"

 Furrge?!?